September 26, 2018

 Maximum scope for action for trainers

-The start with blended learning is often associated with a certain effort and an investment of time and money: After all, you are starting with a new training model and putting your energy into a method that is still unfamiliar to you.
-However, once the beginning is made, many trainers and coaches experience a whole new way of course management.
+Getting started with blended learning is often associated with a certain effort and an investment of time and money: After all, you are starting with a new training model and putting your energy into a method that you are not yet familiar with.
+However, once the beginning is made, many trainers and coaches experience a completely new kind of course management.

-Flexible transition from face-to-face content to online support
+Flexible transition from in-person content to online support

-For example, trainer Normen Ulbrich (im-nu.com) reports that blended learning is a tool that gives him tremendous flexibility and freedom:
+For example, trainer Normen Ulbrich (im-nu.com) reports on blended learning as a tool that gives him enormous room for maneuver and freedom of action:

-In tightly scheduled face-to-face events, it often happens that you cannot discuss content anymore, for example, to allow for an intense discussion.
-As a blended trainer, you are relaxed: You simply convey this content in the online course!
-Upload a text or a video and briefly explain to your participant what it is about.
-Connect the new learning unit with a call to action and you have even gained something instead of losing content!
+In tightly planned in-person events, it often happens that you can no longer discuss content, for example, in favor of an intense discussion.
+As a blended trainer, you remain relaxed: you can convey this content in the online course!
+Upload a text or video and briefly explain to your participants what it is about.
+Connect the new learning unit with a call to action, and you've gained rather than lost content!

 Flexible timing in the e-learning component

-You can set up your online support weeks or months in advance.
-However, that does not mean that all content and their temporal sequences are set in stone.
-Many trainers appreciate their own flexibility in course creation and outline a rough model of the planned online course early on.
-However, you likely find that over time you discover new content and develop new ideas.
-Thus, you can gradually 'feed' your e-learning and make it ever more substantial.
+You can already set up your online support weeks or months in advance.
+However, this does not mean that all content and their chronological order are set in stone.
+Many trainers appreciate their own flexibility in course creation and create an initial rough model of the planned online course early on.
+However, it's likely that, over time, you will discover new content and develop new ideas.
+This way, you can gradually "feed" your e-learning and make it more nourishing.

-Once the blended learning has begun, you act like a director or conductor: You keep an overview and can quickly and flexibly intervene if, for example, a topic proves to be particularly important for a specific learning group.
+Once blended learning has started, you act like a director or conductor: you keep an overview and can quickly and flexibly intervene if a topic turns out to be particularly important for a specific learning group.

-With the software from blink.it, it is particularly easy for you to make changes: Simply change the timing of a learning unit's release, and your participants will receive an impulse later (or earlier) than originally planned.
-This takes you only two minutes, and you are always closely monitoring your participants' learning progress.
-Thus, your online training is tailored to the needs of the group at all times!
+With blink.it's software, you can easily make changes here: just change the timing of a learning unit's release, and your participants receive a prompt later (or earlier) than originally planned.
+This takes you only two minutes and keeps you close to your participants' learning progress.
+Thus, your online training is always tailored to the needs of the group!

-Your participant is the most important person in blended learning: Their learning success is the goal of your client and thus also your own.
-In blended learning, they are clearly the focus: Thanks to the e-learning component, they can organize their time flexibly and adapt it to their regular working hours.
+Your participant is the most important person in blended learning: their learning success is the goal of your client and, therefore, also your own.
+In blended learning, they are clearly at the center: through the e-learning component, they can organize their time flexibly and adjust it to their regular working hours.

-On the website e-teaching.org of the Leibniz Institute for Knowledge Media, the authors state two advantages from the learner's perspective in blended learning:
+On the website e-teaching.org of the Leibniz Institute for Knowledge Media, the authors mention two advantages from the learner's perspective in blended learning:

 From the students' perspective, the advantages of a blended learning arrangement can be divided into two categories: flexibility and learning experience.
-Students appreciate the virtual learning components for the opportunity to determine the place and time of their learning themselves.
-Learning from home is particularly advantageous.
+Students appreciate the opportunity to determine the time and place of learning in the virtual learning components.
+Learning from home is particularly viewed as advantageous.

 Source: https://www.e-teaching.org/lehrszenarien/blended%5Flearning

-These advantages apply to working professionals just as much as to students: In the online course, learners mainly decide for themselves about:
+These advantages apply equally to professionals and students: In the online course, learners largely decide on:

-• the time: Usually, the course leader only provides a rough orientation for the exercises and learning impulses, for example, for the next two weeks.
+• the time: Usually, the course leader only provides a rough orientation for the exercises and learning impulses, for example, in the next two weeks.

-• the place: Whether on the go by train, at home in the garden, or at their own workplace – in blended learning, the learner decides about the location of the online training.
+• the place: Whether on the move on the train, at home in the garden, or at their own workspace— in blended learning, the learner decides the place of online training.

-• the pace: Each participant decides for themselves whether to do an exercise multiple times or even skip it.
+• the pace: Each participant decides for themselves whether to repeat an exercise or perhaps even skip it.

-• the medium: In flexible blended learning, the learner is also independent of the device choice and can perform exercises from a smartphone as well as from a tablet or PC.
+• the medium: In flexible blended learning, the learner is also independent of device choice and can complete exercises from their smartphone just as well as from a tablet or PC.

-This flexibility, of course, only applies to the e-learning component of blended learning.
-However, face-to-face events are important to motivate learners, establish a personal connection, and prepare them for online support.
+This flexibility only applies to the e-learning component of blended learning.
+However, the in-person events are important for motivating the learner, building a personal connection, and preparing them for the online support.

-Another aspect and advantage of blended learning for your participant: For some learners, the high degree of self-responsibility is unfamiliar and new.
-Thus, blended learning is not only targeted for your training topic but also additionally promotes your participant's soft skills: You strengthen independence, time management, and digital competencies with blended learning or e-learning.
+Another aspect and benefit of blended learning for your participant: For some learners, a high degree of self-responsibility is unusual and new.
+Thus, blended learning is not only goal-oriented for your training topic but also fosters additional soft skills of your participant: you strengthen their independence, time management, and also digital competencies with blended learning or e-learning.

-Of course – if the employee benefits from blended learning, this automatically benefits your client as well.
-However, there are at least two other valuable advantages of blended learning for the associated company and the personnel and management level.
+Clearly—when the employee benefits from blended learning, it automatically also benefits your client.
+However, there are at least two more advantages of blended learning that are particularly valuable for the associated company and the HR and executive level.

 Use these advantages as arguments to sell your blended learning:

-Through blended learning, further education is temporally extended.
-Thus, your training changes from a one-day input to a multi-week or even multi-month support in everyday work.
+Through blended learning, further education is extended in time.
+Thus, your training shifts from a one-day input to a multi-week or even multi-month accompaniment in daily work.

-This not only increases the transfer performance of participants but also the chance to integrate topics that arise unexpectedly into further education.
-If there is, for instance, a communication difficulty between employees, managers can discuss possible solutions for conflict resolution in the team in blended learning and find solutions with experts.
+This not only increases the transfer performance of the participants but also the chance to integrate topics that arise on short notice into the further education.
+For example, if there is a communication difficulty between employees, managers can exchange ideas in blended learning about ways to resolve conflicts within the team and find solutions with experts.

-Secondly, your client gains new opportunities for participation in blended learning.
-Personnel developers or other individuals in the company who are very interested in further education but could not actively participate due to time constraints suddenly gain concrete insights.
-Tell your client in the sales conversation that you will invite them to the online course just like all participants, and that they can flexibly decide whether and to what extent they want to engage with your content and the participants' discussions.
+Secondly, your client gains new participation opportunities in blended learning.
+HR developers or other individuals in the company who are very interested in further education but cannot participate actively due to time constraints can suddenly gain concrete insights.
+Tell your client during the sales conversation that you will invite them to the online course just like all participants and that they can decide flexibly whether and to what extent they want to view your content and the discussions of the participants.

-With this argument, you dissolve the concern of many clients who fear not to see real results from the further education: With blended learning, they not only receive a digital evaluation of the course results but can also participate flexibly.
+With this argument, you alleviate the concerns of many clients about not being able to see real results from further education: with blended learning, they not only receive a digital evaluation of the course results but can also participate flexibly.

 Der Chef ist an Bord: Flexibles Training mit Blended Learning

 The boss is on board!
-With blended learning, supervisors and personnel developers can flexibly decide to what extent they themselves want to participate in the online course or observe the learning progress of the participants.
+With blended learning, supervisors and HR developers can flexibly decide to what extent they want to participate in the online course or monitor the learning progress of the participants.

-By the way: The method of actively involving participants' managers in blended learning can also be found on card 8 of our rocket pack.
-The rocket pack is an internally developed card game for trainers and coaches that shows 40 proven methods for e-learning and blended learning across 40 cards.
-Numerous trainers are already successfully using it and draw inspiration from the accompanying online material for their own courses.
+By the way: The method of actively involving supervisors in blended learning can also be found on card 8 of our rocket pack.
+The rocket pack is an internally developed card game for trainers and coaches that showcases 40 proven methods for e-learning and blended learning across 40 cards.
+Numerous trainers are already using it successfully and are inspired by the accompanying online material for their own courses.

 You are a trainer and want to offer blended learning?
 Get our guide "Blended Learning for Trainers: Start in 9 Steps" for free.